JAForbes/conff/readme.md

 ##### Strings

 Strings are inserted verbatim in order.
-They will usually be filenames.
+They will usually be either filenames or commands.

 #### Roadmap